 Clearly it was one of my finest moments, and by finest I actually mean dim-witted.
 The resulting hangover was up there too.
 I’d even go so far as to put it in my top five of all time.
 Quite a feat.

 But that was then and this is now and my embarrassment had finally faded just enough that, a few months back, I decided to brave a second bite of Bali, only this time as a parent.

-Armed with a touch more maturity and the responsibility of two small children I am almost certain that this time around drunken equine acquisitions followed by a day of pain and puking can be avoided.
-Almost.
+And, armed as I am with a touch more maturity and the responsibility of two small children, I am almost certain that this time around drunken equine acquisitions followed by a day of pain and puking can be avoided.

 And they’re not playing Ace of Base!
 It’s a promising sign.
 A buggy picks us up to take to our room but as we walk through the brightly painted front gate of a Cliff Villa it becomes obvious that there has been a mistake.